mynk-tmr/notes/ReactJS/Beginner.md

 	- `{handleMe}` : use if specific
 	- `{(e) => handleUs(e, ...data)}` : use to call universal handler with extra info
 	- `{handleProp}` : callback handler are used to *communicate up* the component tree.
 Acquired from `props`
 - Under the hood, React attaches event handlers at root, but this is not reflected in React event objects.
-For example, e.currentTarget may not be the same as the underlying e.nativeEvent.currentTarget.
-For polyfilled events, e.type may differ from e.nativeEvent.type
+For example, `e.currentTarget` may =/= `e.nativeEvent.currentTarget`.
+For polyfilled events, types may differ

 ##### Synthetic events
 - [read extra features](https://react.dev/reference/react-dom/components/common#animationevent-handler)